Engee documentation

 Переход returning -> landed по событию: returned

-Another variant of output is graphical.
-For this output we will translate the arrays states and events into a string form and give them a certain order, so that the output is performed not in alphabetical order, but in a more logical order.
+Another output option is graphical.
+For this output, we will translate the arrays states and events in lowercase form, we will set a certain order for them so that the output is performed not in alphabetical order, but in a more logical order.

 In [ ]: